cloud-native-toolkit/cdk8s-pipelines/API.md

 public specifyRunAfter(taskArray: string[]): TaskBuilder
 ```

-Allows you to specify which task(s), if any, the 'Task' should run after in a pipeline.
+Allows you to specify the names of which task(s), if any, the 'Task' should run after in a pipeline.

-An empty array as input indicates the 'Task' yaml should have no
+An empty array as input indicates the 'Task' yaml
-runAfter field.
+should have no runAfter field.
 By default, the value of runAfter is set to the preceeding 'Task' in the pipeline.

 ###### `taskArray`<sup>Required</sup> <a name="taskArray" id="cdk8s-pipelines.TaskBuilder.specifyRunAfter.parameter.taskArray"></a>